Logo HungarianAlgorithm.com

 x

-Because the number of lines required (3) is lower than the size of the matrix (n=4), we continue with Step 4.
+Because the number of lines (3) is less than the matrix size (n = 4), we continue with Step 4.

 Step 4: Create additional zeros

-First, we find that the smallest uncovered number is 6.
-We subtract this number from all uncovered elements and add it to all elements that are covered twice.
-This results in the following matrix:
+Find the smallest uncovered element, which is 6.
+Subtract this value from all uncovered elements and add it to all elements that are covered twice.
+The updated matrix becomes:

 J1 J2 J3 J4